MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-custom-task.md

 ---
-title: Create a custom task that does code generation | Microsoft Docs
+title: Create a custom task | Microsoft Docs
-description: Learn how to use MSBuild to create a custom task that does code generation and properly handles incremental build and clean operations. ms.date: 02/17/2022 ms.topic: conceptual
+description: Learn how to use MSBuild to create a custom task that properly handles incremental build and clean operations. ms.date: 02/17/2022 ms.topic: tutorial
 helpviewer_keywords:
 - tasks
 - MSBuild, tasks